Esi-Mena/Instagram/Documents/Milestone-5/Design/Design Patterns.md

 ## Overview

-This documentation describes the implementation of the MVC (Model-View-Controller) pattern in the Django Instagram clone app.
+This documentation describes the implementation of the MVC (Model-View-Controller) pattern.
 Django inherently follows a Model-View-Template (MVT) pattern, which aligns closely with MVC.
 In our implementation, we have focused on enhancing this alignment by clearly separating the concerns of models, views, and templates.

 ## Models (Data Handling)